TripIt Blog

 Whether you’re a ski bum, snowbird, off-season adventurer, or all-season road warrior, your travel plans have you flying during the winter.
 And while you may love a wintertime trip (raises hand), flying in the colder months presents its own set of unique challenges.

-Challenges like, dealing with winter storms—and the flight delays and cancellations that follow; getting stuck at a layover airport (whether by snow, delayed flights, or something else); adjusting your other bookings—like, a pre-booked COVID-19 test—to accommodate changed travel plans; and even what to pack (and what not to) for a wintry destination.
+Challenges like, dealing with winter storms—and the flight delays and cancellations that follow; getting stuck at a layover airport (whether by snow, delayed flights, or something else); adjusting your other bookings to accommodate changed travel plans; and even what to pack (and what not to) for a wintry destination.

 The best way to overcome the above challenges is to anticipate them—and plan ahead.
 Use these four tips to help you feel as prepared as possible for flying during the winter months.